 CAPS will neither confirm nor deny if a student is receiving services at CAPS, even when well-intentioned third parties inquire.
 Unless of course, you give us consent, in writing, to disclose this information to someone of your choosing.

 When a student pays the health fee, he/she has access to the CAPS services at no cost.
-A student can receive up to 10 individual therapy sessions each semester.
 Some CAPS services carry a fee; these include: psychiatric consultation, nutritional counseling, psychological evaluations/testing and mandated ACTT assessments.